NICTA/sjmp/README.md

 iteration then involves squaring the current value 4 times, indexing the table of pre-computed Montgomery powers by the exponent bits and performing a Montgomery multiplication between the two.
-Once we have exhausted all exponent bits we transform the value out of the Montgomery domain.
+Once we have exhausted all exponent bits we transform the value out of the Montgomery domain.